terrier-org/pyterrier/docs/tuning.rst

 Tuning BM25
 ~~~~~~~~~~~

-When using BatchRetrieve, the `b` parameter of the BM25 weighting model can be controled using the "bm25.b" control.
+When using Retriever, the `b` parameter of the BM25 weighting model can be controled using the "bm25.b" control.
-We must give this control an initial value when contructing the BatchRetrieve instance.
+We must give this control an initial value when contructing the Retriever instance.
 Thereafter, the GridSearch
 parameter dictionary can be constructed by refering to the instance of transformer that has that parameter::

     BM25 = pt.terrier.Retriever(index, wmodel="BM25", controls={"bm25.b" : 0.75})